Rudd-O/saltstack-automation/formulas/email/mda/README.md

 to False, the mail delivery agent becomes `/bin/true` and any incoming mail meant for local accounts is simply blackholed as a result.

+Unless the MDA formula is disabled (see below), this provides mailbox services via secure IMAP, as well as Sieve, to clients.

 ## Pillar documentation

 All pillar values here must be nested under the `email:mda` top level variable.